top of page

 A traveller through a country would stop at a village and he didn't have to ask for food or for water.
 Once he stops, the people give him food and attend him.
 That is one aspect of Ubuntu, but it will have various aspects.
 Ubuntu does not mean that people should not address themselves.
 The question therefore is: Are you going to do so in order to enable the community around you to be able to improve?

-For more of his thoughts please see the below video:
+For more of his thoughts, please see the below video:

-The other proponent of the concept of ubuntu is Archbishop Desmond Tutu.
-In his book "No Future Without Forgiveness" he describes a role model of this mindset as "open and available to others, affirming of others ..., as someone who has a proper self-assurance."
+The other proponent of the concept of Ubuntu is Archbishop Desmond Tutu.
+In his book No Future Without Forgiveness, he describes a role model of this mindset as "open and available to others, affirming of others ..., as someone who has a proper self-assurance."

 South African post-apartheid Truth and Reconciliation Commission, chaired by Tutu, was the best example of indigenous political philosophy that might be called African humanism.
-This was the foundation of the transition to majority rule in Zimbabwe and South Africa.
+This was the foundation of the transition to majority rule in Zimbabwe and Southern Africa.

-Interestingly enough, the name of this philosophy differs by country, such as in Angola (kimuntu), Botswana (setho), Cameroon (bato), Republic of the Congo (bantu), Kenya (utu/munto/mondo), Malawi (umunthu), Mozambique (vumuntu), Namibia (omundu), Tanzania (utu/obuntu/bumuntu), Uganda (obuntu), Zambia (umunthu/ubuntu), Northern Nigeria (mutum) and Zimbabwe (Ubuntu, unhu or hunhu).
+Interestingly enough, the name of this philosophy differs by country, such as in Angola (kimuntu), Botswana (setho), Cameroon (bato), Republic of the Congo (bantu languages), Kenya (utu/munto/mondo), Malawi (umunthu), Mozambique (vumuntu), Namibia (omundu), Tanzania (utu/obuntu/bumuntu), Uganda (obuntu), Zambia (umunthu/ubuntu), Northern Nigeria (mutum) and Zimbabwe (Ubuntu, unhu or hunhu).
 Nevertheless, in all cases, we find the same philosophical belief behind this term: "the belief in a universal bond of sharing that connects all humanity".

 This 9-minute film by the BBC also beautifully tells what we can learn from the Ubuntu philosophy: